 - Utilize technology to improve data accuracy and increase accessibility to information about transfer credit.

 SF State Faculty determine how and whether transfer courses satisfy undergraduate major requirements.
 Current articulation agreements with California's community colleges and other CSU campuses are maintained in ASSIST, a public database that displays how lower division course units can be applied after transfer.
 SF State's faculty-approved course-to-course agreements are organized by department and by undergraduate major.
-Visit ASSIST at assist.org.

 Agreements outside of ASSIST

-SF State maintains course and GE equivalencies with other institutions which are not displayed in ASSIST.
+SF State maintains course and GE equivalencies with other institutions which are not displayed in the ASSIST system.

 - Agreements with international partner institutions (located on the website of the Office of International Programs)

 - Agreements with accredited institutions located in the U.S